beanandbean/CenTaD2016-DSR/report/final-report2.md

 ### II.2 Modelling

-Modelling is about summarising language features from the raw language samples collected into statistical data called language models.
+Language modelling is about collecting word occurrence statistics from a sufficiently large sample of good quality text.
 We have attempted to build a few different types of language models, so that we may be able to combine the advantage of each of the models.
 The following sections are an overview of the different language models that we use in the project.